-Reporting on the ethnicity pay gap has been shown to offer significant benefits to companies and to the UK economy, as found in the McGregor-Smith review.
-Ensuring racial equality in the workplace could potentially boost the UK economy by £24bn annually and 1.3% to GDP35.
+Reporting on the ethnicity pay gap offers huge benefits to companies and to the UK economy.
+As found in the McGregor-Smith review, racial equality in the workplace could potentially boost the UK economy by £24bn annually and 1.3% to GDP35.
 As previously mentioned, transparency is key to improving diversity, and ethnicity pay gap reporting is an important metric to help uncover and showcase how diverse a business is at different levels.